vercel/next.js/examples/with-typescript/README.md

 # TypeScript Next.js example

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This examples is part of the `create-next-app` CLI as an official TypeScript template and can be used with the `--ts` or `--typescript` flag.

+You can find its source code here: https://github.com/vercel/next.js/tree/canary/packages/create-next-app/templates/typescript

 ## Preview